mircea007/autoclicker/README.md

 ## Features

 * Toggle key is Caps Lock (because who really uses it?).
 Caps Lock is also closer to WASD keys so it's easy to reach
-* Anti-bot detection (by randomizind intervals between clicks, in the future i will add buterfly/dracgclick mode for even better stealth)
+* Anti-bot detection (by randomizing intervals between clicks, in the future i will add buterfly/dracgclick mode for even better stealth)
 * Very small overhead
 * Works for both right and left click